davidkimai/specoracle/README.md

 SpecOracle is an evaluation pipeline designed to test whether informal specifications can function as zero-cost in-context oracles for secure program synthesis.

 In secure program synthesis, specification elicitation has superseded code generation as the primary bottleneck.
-While executable oracles successfully restrict a model's degrees of freedom, formalizing subjective architectural quality remains impractically expensive.
+While executable oracles successfully restrict a model's degrees of freedom, formalizing subjective architectural quality to prevent unmaintainable "vibecoding slop" remains impractically expensive.
 SpecOracle investigates whether informal engineering principles (e.g., the Zen of Python) can bridge this gap by enforcing structural discipline at inference time.

 To measure this, we introduce **SlopBench**: a 50-task benchmark curated specifically to induce architectural degradation, allowing researchers to empirically measure whether soft specification conditioning collapses architectural degrees of freedom without compromising functional correctness.